ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 ## Creating Signed Statement

 There are many types of Statements (such as SBOMs, malware scans, audit reports, policy definitions) that Issuers may want to turn into Signed Statements.
-An Issuer must first decide on a suitable format (`3`: payload type[TODO: Issue #178]) to serialize the Statement payload.
+An Issuer must first decide on a suitable format (`3`: payload type) to serialize the Statement payload.
 For a software supply chain, payloads describing the software artifacts may include:

 - {{COSWID}}